gjngeldenhuis/puppetcerts/README.md

 * List various puppet ssl configuration settings, where and how to get and set them.
 * puppet ca list --all   gives an error when run on the master.
 Why?
 It should be working out the box?
 * There is both a certificate and cert puppet face.
 Why?
 And what is the difference?
+* Research and explain options found in openssl-exts.cnf file which sets the settings for the puppet ca can be found at */opt/puppet/share/vendor/ruby/1.9.1/gems/httparty-0.11.0/spec/fixtures/ssl/openssl-exts.cnf*
+* Read about perfect forwarding security and how it is applicable to us?

 files to investigate
 /opt/puppet/lib/ruby/site_ruby/1.9.1/puppet/face/certificate.rb